- Income Tax Slab & Tax Rates for FY 2022-23(AY 2023-24) & FY 2021-22 (AY 2022-23)

 New Tax Regime

-The new tax regime was introduced in Budget 2020, effective April 1, 2020.
+The new tax regime slab was introduced in Budget 2020, effective April 1, 2020.
 The new regime offers lower tax rates for higher incomes than the old tax regime.
 It allows you to lower your tax liability subject to certain conditions and is optional.

 So, If you choose to calculate your taxes using the new tax regime, most of the deductions and exemptions available under the Income Tax Act 1961 would not be available to you.
-However, with the budget 2023, the government offered a few key changes in the new tax regime to make it more attractive:-

 ---|---|---|---|